AI document filing for law firms. Every file lands in the right Clio matter.

 Sortio focuses on classification, naming, and filing rather than stamping.
 It will rename files into a consistent matter-prefixed pattern (for example Smith_v_State_2026-03-14_Motion-in-Limine.pdf) so they sort correctly in Clio and in your local discovery folder.
 For Bates stamps on the page itself, keep using your existing tool; Sortio runs cleanly alongside Adobe Acrobat and similar utilities.

 Yes.
 The Rule Builder lets you write deterministic rules such as "any file with a county court header goes into the Court Filings subfolder of that matter, dated by the file name."
 Combine that with auto-sort on file change, and a newly downloaded order or motion drops into the correct matter the moment it lands in your downloads folder.
-Pro plans include unlimited automations that run instantly without using AI credits.
+Pro plans include unlimited automations that run instantly without using your AI allowance.

 When Sortio scans an intake folder, it surfaces every party name it extracted in a single review screen, including opposing parties, witnesses, and referenced third parties.
 You can scan that list against Clio's contacts before any documents move.
 It does not replace your formal conflict-check process; it just makes the names visible early so you catch a conflict before you have filed anything.